Viewer Guide

 Autofunction ROI means that the auto functions react to lighting changes only within the selected image section.

-With GigE cameras, Autofunction ROI (the DSPSubregion feature) is active as soon as auto exposure or auto gain are switched on.
-You cannot switch off DSPSubregion.
+Autofunction ROI is active as soon as auto exposure or auto gain are switched on.
 Therefore, click Full if you want to apply auto gain and auto exposure to the whole image.

 To change Autofunction ROI, either click in the green ROI area and drag it or enter values.